fg6/YeastStrainsStudy/README.md

 ### Pipelines
-After 'launchme.sh', you can run the  various pipelines, from the  scripts folder
+After 'launchme.sh', you can run the  various pipelines, from the 'pipelines' folder

 example:

-	cd scripts
+	cd pipelines
 	./canu.sh <canu_location> <strain> <platform> <cov>

-For details on the pipelines look at scripts/README.md or launch each script with option "-h"
+For details on the pipelines look at pipelines/README.md or launch each script with option "-h"